 This tutorial is all about how to reuse the envelopes from your post, junk mail or otherwise and turn them into a junk journal style colouring book for kids, personalised with their favourite characters!

-In truth you can use this tutorial to make a junk journal notebook for yourself but as its getting to be that time of year I have also reused some cut outs from my son’s Thomas the Tank Engine magazines to decorate my junk journal cover so I can gift it as a blank colouring book to my nephew who is nuts for Thomas!
+I used some cutouts from my son’s Thomas the Tank Engine magazines to decorate my junk journal cover so I could gift it as a blank colouring book to my nephew who is nuts for Thomas!